Pages tagged "Vote: in favour"

 That—

-(b) until the Senate resolves that the orders have been satisfactorily complied with, the Minister representing the Minister for Defence be required to attend the Senate at the start of proceedings on the first day of each sitting week to provide an explanation of the failure to comply with the orders, and that:
+(b) the Minister representing the Minister for the Environment and Water be required to attend the Senate at the conclusion of question time on 13 February 2025 to provide an explanation of the failure to comply with the orders, and that:

 (i) any senator may move to take note of the explanation, and